snowflying/namespaceclass-controller/README.md

 ## Contact

-For questions or issues, please open a GitHub issue.# namespaceclass-controller
+For questions or issues, please open a GitHub issue.